How many drinks does one bottle make?

 Live for Today, Drink for Tomorrow.
 Why did we make drinks for sober days?

-We don’t want to preach about not drinking.
+Here at Drinks Kitchen, we don’t want to preach about not drinking.
 We just want to celebrate it.
 If you are abstaining because you are the designated driver or pregnant for example, we wanted you to have something special and not feel like the odd one out.

 Can you tell us more about the environmental credentials of the product and packaging?